 Reading Tips

 While measuring, don’t forget to keep the tape in a straight, single line.
-Your reading’s precision isn’t guaranteed if the tape’s hook wanders about the material.
-Instead of one line, do a v-shaped marking on the material to ensure better accuracy.
+The accuracy of your readings would be compromised if the tape’s hook wanders over the material.
+Rather than marking a single line, I prefer a v-shaped marking on the material for greater precision.

 Safety Tips